livecode/livecode/README.md

 LiveCode Source Repository
 ==========================

 This is the source-code repository for LiveCode <http://www.livecode.com>.
+LiveCode is awesome!

 Build Overview
 --------------